Low-carb diet: Can it help you lose weight?

 You might choose to follow a low-carb diet because you:

-- Want to change your overall eating habits
+- Want to change your overall eating habits.

-Common sources of naturally occurring carbohydrates include:
+Common sources of natural carbohydrates include:

-Food manufacturers also add refined carbohydrates to processed foods in the form of sugar or white flour.
-Examples of foods that contain refined carbohydrates are white breads and pasta, cookies, cake, candy, and sugar-sweetened sodas and drinks.
+Refined carbs such as sugar or white flour are often added to processed foods.
+Examples of foods with refined carbs are white breads and pasta, cookies, cake, candy, and sugar-sweetened sodas and drinks.

-The idea behind the low-carb diet is that decreasing carbs lowers insulin levels, which causes the body to burn stored fat for energy and ultimately leads to weight loss.
+A low-carb diet is meant to cause the body to burn stored fat for energy, which leads to weight loss.

 Typical foods for a low-carb diet

 In broad terms, a low-carb diet focuses on proteins and some nonstarchy vegetables.
 A low-carb diet generally limits grains, legumes, fruits, breads, sweets, pastas and starchy vegetables, and sometimes nuts and seeds.
 But some low-carb diet plans allow small amounts of fruits, vegetables and whole grains.